rainane007/pm566_hw/HW3/README.md

 | prostate cancer | prostatectomy   |  215 | 0.0031585 | 1.6094379 | 0.0050834 |
 | prostate cancer | castration      |  148 | 0.0021742 | 1.6094379 | 0.0034993 |

-This table 5 tokens from each search term with the highest TF-IDF value.
+This table showed 5 tokens from each search term with the highest TF-IDF value.
+Instead of indicating the word frequency for the corresponding search term (as Q1 displayed), the tf-idf indicated the specific relevance of the token for specific search term.
+For example, for search term ‘prostate cancer’, though the frequency of ‘disease’ and ‘patients’ were higher than that of ‘androgen’, ‘psa’, ‘prostatectomy’, and ‘castration’, the latter four words were more specfically relevant for ‘prosate cancer’ as they were unique and important for prostate cancer treatment.
+Similarity could be applied to the other search term.